Procris: Early version

 Ovid tells the end of the story a bit differently in the third of his books on The Art of Love.
-No goddesses are mentioned in this earlier published work, and the tale is related as a caution against credulity.
-Cephalus quite innocently beseeches a cool breeze (Zephyr or Aura) to come to his overheated breast when he lies in the shade after hunting.
+No goddesses are mentioned in this earlier published work, a cautionary tale against credulity.
+After hunting, Cephalus calls for a breeze (Zephyr or Aura) to cool him as he lies in the shade.

-A busybody related the overheard comment to Procris, who grew pale with terror that her husband loved another, and hastened in fury to the valley, then crept silently to the forest where Cephalus hunted.
-When she saw him flop on the grass to cool himself and call, as was his wont, to Zephyr to come relieve him, Procris realized that what she had taken to be the name of a lover was merely a name for the air and nothing more.
+Overhearing a comment to Procris, a busybody reports what he heard to Procris, who grew pale with terror that her husband loved another, and hastened in fury to the valley, then crept silently to the forest where Cephalus hunted.
+When she saw him flop on the grass to cool himself and call, to Zephyr to come relieve him, Procris realized that what she had taken to be the name of a lover was merely a name for the air and nothing more.
 Joyfully she rose to fling herself into his arms, but hearing a rustling of foliage, Cephalus shot an arrow at what he thought would be a wild beast in the brush.
 Dying, the woman laments that the breeze by whose name she was deceived would now carry away her spirit, and her husband weeps, holding her in his arms.